Things that have been lost and cannot be recovered.

 you can see which side its on,

-and so we have to go that way;
+and so we have to go

 and after ten minutes